 FFM in Minneapolis:

 As you have read from my colleagues, board certification is a good start.
 Experience with this issue is very important as well.
 Augmentation alone is appropriate in some cases and correction of the tuberosity is needed in others.
 I would also suggest asking to speak to patients of this surgeon to discuss their outcomes.
 Getting a second or even a third opinion is also a good idea.
 We have a large base of experience performing augmentations on women with various degrees of tuberous breasts.
 I would be happy to give you my opinion.
 Our consultations are complimentary.
 Please feel free to contact us at your convienence.
 By the way, we usually refund a patient's fees for procedures not performed.
 Please check the link below.
 Good luck.

 Tuberous breast specialist

-The correction of a significant tuberous breast deformity is certainly one of the more challenging cases that those of us who perform breast surgery encounter.
-It is the type of case that having a lot of experience particularly seeing results over time , allows us to refine our technique to ensure the best result possible.
-If properly carried out a very attractive and natural appearing breast can be achieved in one operation.
-Just discuss things with your surgeon to see if he is comfortable with your case and has photos of similar situations.
+The correction of a significant tuberous breast deformity is certainly one of the more challenging case types that those of us who perform breast surgery encounter.
+It is the type of case where lots of experience makes a very real difference, particularly insomuch that seeing results the results of our work over time enables us to refine our technique to ensure the best result possible.
+If properly carried out, a very attractive and natural appearing breast can be achieved in a single operation.

 Tuberous breast shape